vmware/pyvmomi/docs/vim/alarm/Alarm.rst

-.. _vim.Task: ../../vim/Task.rst

-.. _vim.alarm.AlarmInfo: ../../vim/alarm/AlarmInfo.rst

-.. _vim.alarm.AlarmSpec: ../../vim/alarm/AlarmSpec.rst

-.. _vim.fault.InvalidName: ../../vim/fault/InvalidName.rst

-.. _vim.fault.DuplicateName: ../../vim/fault/DuplicateName.rst

-.. _vmodl.fault.InvalidArgument: ../../vmodl/fault/InvalidArgument.rst

-.. _vim.ExtensibleManagedObject: ../../vim/ExtensibleManagedObject.rst

 vim.alarm.Alarm
 ===============
-  This managed object type defines an alarm that is triggered and an action that occurs due to the triggered alarm when certain conditions are met on a specific `ManagedEntity`_ object.
+  This managed object type defines an alarm that is triggered and an action that occurs due to the triggered alarm when certain conditions are met on a specific `ManagedEntity <vim/ManagedEntity.rst>`_ object.

 :extends: vim.ExtensibleManagedObject_